3 Virginia hospital workers charged with murder in death of Irvo Otieno

 According to Virginia law, a person can be placed under an emergency custody order when there is reason to believe they could hurt themselves or others as a result of mental illness.

 Krudys said Otieno was experiencing a mental health crisis on March 3, and his mother was on scene and implored police not to be aggressive with him.
-Henrico County police officers eventually placed Otieno into custody without further incident, Krudys said.
+Henrico Police officers eventually placed Otieno into custody without further incident, Krudys said.

 Otieno was taken for evaluation to a local hospital, where he became "physically assaultive towards officers," police said.
 He was held on three counts of assault on a law enforcement officer, disorderly conduct in a hospital and vandalism, police said.